jaejunlee714/jaejunlee714.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I'm Jaejun Lee, a PhD Student of School of Computing at KAIST.
-I'm a member of the <a href='https://bdi-lab.kaist.ac.kr'>Big Data Intelligence lab</a> led by Professor Joyce Jiyoung Whang.
+I'm a member of the <a href='https://bdi-lab.kaist.ac.kr'>Big Data Intelligence lab</a> led by <a href='https://bdi-lab.kaist.ac.kr/down/joyce_CV_public.pdf'>Professor Joyce Jiyoung Whang</a>.

 My current research interests are graph machine learning, graph neural networks, and knowledge graphs.